 Keyera's primary markets for iso-octane are Western Canada, the U.S. Rockies and the U.S. Gulf Coast (prior to 2015, Keyera's primary markets included California).
-Access to these new markets results from the development and expansion of iso-octane rail loading facilities at the Edmonton Terminal and the addition of truck loading facilities at the AEF site in 2015 which eliminated Keyera's reliance on the Trans Mountain Pipeline, such that as of 2015 Keyera no longer uses this pipeline system to transport iso-octane.
-The ability to move iso-octane by rail and truck mitigated the effects of apportionment on Trans Mountain Pipeline, which was historically the main transportation link to

-Keyera's customers on the West Coast, and has allowed Keyera to leverage its rail, logistics and marketing expertise.
+The development and expansion of iso-octane rail loading facilities at the Edmonton Terminal and the addition of truck loading facilities at the AEF site in 2015 eliminated Keyera's reliance on the Trans Mountain Pipeline, and allowed Keyera to leverage its rail, logistics and marketing expertise to meet delivery requirements.
 These rail capabilities, together with the iso-octane storage capacity that it has secured at the Kinder Morgan Galena Park facility, have allowed Keyera to access Gulf Coast and U.S. inland markets, while the new truck loading facilities will reduce Keyera's reliance on a third party truck loading facility and increase its ability to serve local markets.
-(See "Business of Keyera - Liquids Business Unit - NGL Infrastructure").
+(See "Business of Keyera - Liquids Business Unit - Liquids Infrastructure").

 The primary feedstock to make iso-octane is butane.
 Under typical operating conditions at full utilization, AEF requires approximately 1.4 Bbls of butane to produce 1 Bbl of iso-octane.
 Iso-octane margins are based on the price of butane, which generally trades at a discount to WTI, and the price of iso-octane, which generally sells at a premium over RBOB (the gasoline market) and at a premium to WTI.
 As a result, there can be significant variability in iso-octane margins.
 As with Keyera's other marketing activities, there are strategies available to try to mitigate the risks associated with the commodity exposure, including the use of financial contracts.
 However, the success of such strategies is dependent upon, among other things, the sustainability of the relationship between products.
 (See "Risk Factors - Financial Risks - Market Risk and Marketing Activities").
-The NGL Infrastructure segment charges Keyera's Marketing segment a fee for processing services related to the production of iso-octane and therefore all revenues attributed to AEF within the NGL Infrastructure segment relate to the fees paid by the Marketing business.
+The Liquids Infrastructure segment charges Keyera's Marketing segment a fee for processing services related to the production of iso-octane and therefore all revenues attributed to AEF within the Liquids Infrastructure segment relate to the fees paid by the Marketing business.